25+ Straight Species Native Plants From Plant Select

 “Does Plant Select have straight species native plants?”

 Yes, Plant Select has a variety of straight species native plants in its program.
-These western natives occur naturally in the wild and are grown from seed.
+These western natives occur naturally in the wild.
+Scroll down to see 25+ of our favorites!

 Helpful tips:

-- Plant Select also has many native selections in its program—plants that are found in the wild and were selected for a unique characteristic.
-One example is Gold on Blue prairie zinnia (Zinnia grandiflora ‘Gold on Blue’).
+• Plant Select also has many native selections in its program—plants that are found in the wild and were selected for a unique, naturally occurring characteristic.
 We’ll save these plants for a different article.

 Plant Select straight species perennials